Professional Services Transformation

 The College strategy requires us to provide professional support, consistent processes and appropriate technology for all of our staff and students, reducing the amount of time that academic staff are required to spend on administrative activities and ensuring our support teams are valued by all who use their services.

-The PST Programme is engaging with staff across the College, beginning with Deans, Heads of Departments and Support Services and Department Operations Managers.
-The team are taking careful account of the learnings from recent change programmes at the College and from other universities who are engaged in similar activity.
+The team are taking careful account of the learnings from previous change programmes at the College and from other universities who are engaged in similar activity.

 HR Process Improvement